 Exa-cel presents similar concerns around duration of benefit and harms including those due to myeloablative conditioning and oncogenesis from CRISPR.
-Although patients treated with exa-cel experienced resolution of severe VOCs, the small sample size leads to uncertainty around what the success rate would be in a larger, real-world, population.
-In addition, once approved by the FDA, exa-cel would be the first CRISPR therapy.
-Given these factors, we feel that compared with standard of care, treatment with exa-cel may be comparable, result in incremental net benefit, or result in substantial net benefit.
+Although all seven patients treated experienced resolution of severe VOCs, this very small sample size leads to a much wider confidence interval around the success rate than the situation with lovo-cel.
+Additionally, we are aware that at least one of the seven patients requires ongoing phlebotomy to manage polycythemia.
+Given these greater uncertainties, we feel that compared with standard of care, treatment with exa-cel may be comparable, result in incremental net benefit, or result in substantial net benefit.
 For treatment of severe SCD, we rate exa-cel compared with standard of care as "Comparable or Better" (C++).